 Average salaries range from $34,540 to $44,010 (25th to 75th percentile) for careers related to medical insurance coding specialist/coder.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Medical Insurance Coding Specialist

-Some degrees associated with medical insurance coding specialist/coder may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with medical insurance coding specialist/coder require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for medical insurance coding specialist/coder careers below.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||32.7%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||34.2%|